PerziThomas/DA_Perzi_Ambrosch/source/2_Implementation.md

 ### GeoJSON
 _GeoJSON_ is a format for encoding geospatial data based on _JavaScript Object Notation_.
-It defines various types of objects to represent geographic objects and their properties.
+It defines various types of objects to represent geographic entities and their properties.
 The latest standard for the format is specified in _RFC 7946_[@geoJsonSpecification], which was published in August 2016.
-The format supports seven different geometry objects as well as _Feature_ objects, which can have additional information, and collection objects to group sets of features.
+The format supports seven different geometry objects as well as _Feature_ objects, which can have additional information, and collection objects to group sets of geometries or features.

 #### Geometry object